eBird Profile Pages and the Power of Suggestion

 But displaying information with a map does not treat all states the same.
 On eBird profile pages, size matters: tiny Delaware is barely noticeable whereas Nebraska, Kansas, and Missouri are conspicuous.
 Alaska, however, is a tiny fraction of its relative size and is relegated to tiny space beneath California, next to Hawaii.
 But that’s better than other parts of the country, such as the U.S. territories, some of which are missing entirely. eBird inexplicably treats some (but not all) U.S. territories as separate countries.
 On eBird, the District of Columbia is part of the United States but Puerto Rico is not.

-Naturally, this has “inspired” me “fill in the gaps” in my profile maps.
+Naturally, this has “inspired” me to “fill in the gaps” in my profile maps.
 At some point, I will certainly get to Michigan, Colorado, and the other states that are “missing.”
 In other words, I will do just what eBird intended when it introduced Profile Pages.

 # # #